Pranav9605/Pranav9605/README.md

-- 👋 Hi, I’m @Pranav9605
+- 👋 Hi, I’m Pranav Padmanabhan
-- 👀 I’m interested in ...
+- 👀 I’m interested in Business analytics and data science.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Analytics and honing my skills in data analysis and visualization.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on on projects related to business data analysis, insights generation.
-- 📫 How to reach me ...
+- 📫 How to reach me: Feel free to connect with me on LinkedIn https://www.linkedin.com/in/pranav-padmanabhan-903934249/

 <!---
 Pranav9605/Pranav9605 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.